Voice-Over: Zineb Sedira

-In her solo-exhibition, Voice Over, Sedira will create a new iteration for SMoCA of Standing Here Wondering Which Way to Go an installation first shown at the Jeu de Paume in Paris in 2019 and commissioned by Jeu de Paume, Paris, France; IVAM, Valencia, Spain; Gulbenkian, Lisbon, Portugal; and Bildmuseet, Umeå, Sweden.
-This work is inspired by the 1969 Pan-African Festival of Algiers—a key historical event that marked Algeria’s important role in various liberation movements in Africa along with the global 1960s political, anti-imperialist, utopian consciousness—as well as its eponymous William Klein documentary film of the same year.
+For her first solo-exhibition in the United States, Voice-Over, Sedira has created a new iteration of her installation Standing Here Wondering Which Way to Go first shown at the Jeu de Paume in Paris in 2019 and commissioned by Jeu de Paume, Paris, France; IVAM, Valencia, Spain; Gulbenkian, Lisbon, Portugal; and Bildmuseet, Umeå, Sweden.
+This work is inspired by the 1969 Pan-African Festival of Algiers—a key historical event that marked Algeria’s important role in various liberation movements in Africa along with a worldwide 1960s political, anti-imperialist, utopian consciousness—and the eponymous William Klein documentary film of the event.
+Recreated for a United States audience during the turbulent year of 2020, this installation is sensitive to the overwhelming global political movement of #BlackLivesMatter, along with protests denouncing racial injustice, police brutality, and a resurgence of interest in Black liberation movements.

 Other scenes in Standing Here Wondering Which Way to Go explore the sense of utopia and resistance that accompanied the Pan-African Festival through various media including Mise-en-scène, a film the artist created from decaying found archival footage of Algerian militant films, and For a Brief Moment the World was on Fire and We Have Come Back that are comprised of photomontages with various 1960s objects and books and collected vinyl records from counter-cultural social justice music.
-This vibrant installation will engage further conversations around complex and layered identities, collective memories, the divisive and militant era of the 1960s, and anti-colonial histories.
+This vibrant installation will engage further conversations around complex and layered identities, collective memories, and the transformative and revolutionary era of the 1960s.

 Organized by Scottsdale Museum of Contemporary Art and guest curated by Natasha Boas, Ph.D.
-Supported by the Walter and Karla Goldschmidt Foundation.
+Supported by the Andy Warhol Foundation for the Visual Arts, the Walter and Karla Goldschmidt Foundation, the Institut Français and the Consulate General of France in Los Angeles.

 Related Press Releases